JacoboLansac/audits/solo/tha-rwa/audit-report.md

 ### [L-1] If moving stablecoins from the thUSDSwap to the treasury reverts for one of the stablecoins, all three will be stuck in the contract

-When a user swaps stablecoins (USDC, USDT, DAI) for thUSD, the stablecoins are transferred to the thUSDSwap contract balance, and they stay there until an admin calls `MoveStablecoinsToTreasury()`.
+When a user swaps stablecoins (USDC, USDT, DAI) for thUSD, the stablecoins are transferred to the thUSDSwap contract balance and remain there until an admin calls `MoveStablecoinsToTreasury()`.
 When this function is called, the three stablecoins are transferred at the same time to the treasury:

 ```solidity
     function MoveStablecoinsToTreasury() external onlyOwner {